peter-lyons-kehl/PowerMute/README.md

 ##Focus##

 This community primarily improves GMail.
-Then potentially in Google Drive (Docs, Sheets), adding new commands to the menus.
-It may use other other Google technologies: Contacts, Forms, Calendar, Groups, Maps.
+Then potentially in Google Drive (Docs, Sheets), by adding new commands to the menus.
+It may use other Google technologies: Contacts, Forms, Calendar, Groups, Maps.

-Solutions are in Google Apps Script.
+Solutions are in [Google Apps Script](https://www.google.com/script/start/).
 That's easy to replicate (no need for hosting).
 It works regardless of GMail client (web, mobile or IMAP).

+This is not a place for Google Apps or custom hosted applications.